junxit/us-congress-bills-113/metadata.md

 - 2013-03-11 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(text: CR S1668)
 - 2013-03-11 — Senate Committee on Environment and Public Works discharged by Unanimous Consent. (consideration: CR S1668)
 - 2013-03-11 — Senate Committee on Environment and Public Works discharged by Unanimous Consent.(consideration: CR S1668)
+- 2013-03-12 — Message on Senate action sent to the House.
+- 2013-03-12 — Received in the House.
+- 2013-03-12 — Referred to the House Committee on Transportation and Infrastructure.